mahdipedro/mahdipedro.github.io/_teaching/2021-fall-teaching-1.md

  Hardware Components

 You will be working on hands-on projects.
 You will need to purchase a number of hardware components for your projects.
-A list of the components is provided [here]()
+A list of the components is provided.